Early Career HPC Achievement Awards

 NERSC Early Career Award for Innovative Use of High Performance Computing

-This award honors innovative use of NERSC's HPC resources.
+This award honors the innovative use of NERSC’s HPC resources.
 Examples include introducing HPC to a new science domain or a novel use of HPC resources.
 Anything that puts a fresh perspective on HPC or presents a new way to solve a problem is considered.

 NERSC Early Career Award for High Impact Scientific Achievement